frederic-perez/AmE-dictionary/data/dictionary.md

 __in the fold__ _They kept the devious students in the fold._
 __in the hope that__ _idiom_ With the expectation, intention, or desire that (something will happen).
 __in the lap of the gods__ _idiom_ Decided upon or controlled by luck, chance, or fate; outside of one’s control or influence.
+__in the last analysis__ _idiom_ When everything has been considered; when all the facts are known or the truth has come to light.
 __in the least__ _Apparently you didn’t understand me in the least._
 __in the long run__
 __in the lurch__ _The TV series was left in the lurch._